 Flowers, chocolates, stuffed animals, cards, jewelry, and fancy dinners can all add up, if you’re not prepared.
 According to the National Retail Federation, the average person will spend $126 on Valentine’s Day this year!

 That number includes spending on significant others, children, friends, and even pets.
+Are you prepared?

 Here are some tips on how to save money today, whether you have time to make something or you’re short on time.

 1. Make your own cards or buy them for $.99 at Trader Joe’s.

 Handmade cards are not only cheaper but better since you made them!
 If you need ideas on cards you can make, check out these 10 printable Valentine’s Day cards.

 If you’re short on time, get a beautiful card from Trader Joe’s for just $.99!

 Write a love letter!
 Nowadays, with texting and emails, sometimes handwritten letters mean even more.

 2. Make your own heart shaped food or treats.